frontkom/projects-documentation/default-content.md

  [notice] Exported 1 entities of the "node" entity type.
 ```

 That sounds promising.
 However, the actual media item that I inserted in the middle of the content is not exported.
+The reason for this is that I used Gutenberg to edit this page, and the reference can not be automatically extracted.
+So I need to manually export the media item with its file.
 To do that, I visit the media overview at `admin/content/media`.
 I find my image, and take a note of its id.
 In my case it's 1.
 So I export that as well:

 ```
 drush default-content-deploy:export-with-references media --entity_id=1